Why Guidelines Are Important

 - Had a tattoo in the past 12 months or received a blood transfusion (except with your own blood) in the past 12 months.

 - Have ever had a positive test for the AIDS virus.

-- Are a man who has had sex with another man since 1977, even once.
+- Are a man who has had sex with another man in the past 12 months.